Collection of black and turquoise earthenware by Svend Hammershøi

-This smaller earthenware vase was executed by Herman A. Kähler, Denmark, ca. in the 1940s.
-It is elegantly decorated with outlined green leaves on white using the cow-horn technique.
+All executed by Herman A. Kähler, Denmark, ca. in the 1940s.

-The vase has the ‘HAK’ monogram incised.
+All have the ‘HAK’ monogram incised.

-This earthenware vase designed by Jens Thirslund (1892-1942) was executed by Herman A. Kähler, Denmark, in the 1920s.
+These two very rare earthenware bonbonnières designed by Jens Thirslund (1892-1942) were executed by Herman A. Kähler, Denmark, in the 1920s.

-The vase is glazed with emerald green and white luster and 24-carat gold leaf.
+The fancy lidded boxes made for delicious confectionery are glazed with emerald green, red and white luster and 24-carat gold leaf.

 In 1875, Herman August Kähler began experimenting with metallic glazes together with the pottery’s artistic director Karl Hansen Reistrup.
 Kähler and Reistrup achieved recognition at the Great Nordic Exhibition in 1888 held in Copenhagen and the Exposition Universelle of 1889 in Paris.
-This vase by ceramist Jens Thirslund is a further development of the pottery’s technique with metallic glazes.
-Matching rare bonbonnières and small container also available.
+These bonbonnières by ceramist Jens Thirslund are a further development of the pottery’s technique with metallic glazes.

-It has the ‘HAK, Danmark’ monogram incised.
+They have the ‘HAK, Danmark’ monogram incised.

 Exhibited: Similar models were presented at the Exposition Universelle, Paris, 1925.

-H. 16 cm.
-(6,3")
+H. 4,8 cm.
+(1,9")